 (3).Achyranthes aspera L.: It is commonly known as Cu Mao Niú Xī, or Crude-Hair Achyranthes.
 Herbs perennial, 20~120 cm tall.
 Root slender, diameter 3~5 mm, khaki.
 Stem four-prismatic, pilose, nodes slightly enlarged, branches opposite.
 Leaves opposite; Petiole length 5~15 mm; Leaf blade papery, broadly obovate or elliptic-oblong, 1.5~7 cm long, 0.4~4 cm wide, vermilleate obtuse, acute, base cuneate or rounded, entire or undulate, densely hirsute on both sides.
 Inflorescences terminal, erect, 10-30 cm long, reflexed after flowering; Pedicels angular, stout, hard, densely white or spreading pilose; Flowers 3~4 mm long, sparsely growing; Bracts lanceolate, 3~4 mm long, apex long acuminate; Bracteoles spiny, 2.5~4.5 mm long, hard, shiny, often purplish, 1 membranous wing on each side of base, 1.5~2 mm long, entire, all attached to spines, but easily detachable.
 Perianth lanceolate, 3.5~5 mm long, acuminate, stiffened and acute after flowering, with 1 vein; Stamen length 2.5~3.5 mm; Staminodes apex truncate or finely crenate, with branched fringelike long margin hairs.
 Follicular fruit ovate, 2.5~3 mm long.
 Seeds ovate, not compressed, ca. 2 mm long, brown.
 Its flowering period is from June to August, fruiting from October.

-Ecological environment: Like warm climate, not resistant to cold, north cultivation, winter need to be cold.
-The soil grows well on sandy soil and is not suitable for clay.
-The plant distributes in south, southwest, the middle and lower reaches areas of the Yangtze River, Taiwan, and other areas.
+Ecological environment: The plant prefers a warm climate, not resistant to cold.
+The plant grows well on sandy soil and is not suitable for clay.
+The plant distributes in south, southwest, the middle and lower reaches areas of the Yangtze River, Taiwan, and other areas of China.

 Trait identification:is the same as Achyranthes longifolia.